 Kosovo / Republika e Kosovës / Република Косово / Republika Kosovo – Let’s explore here

-Kosovo is a small, disputed, landlocked country in the Balkans in Southern Europe.
+Kosovo is a small, disputed, landlocked country in the Balkans in southern Europe.
 Serbia does not officially recognise it as a sovereign state, nor do about half of the UN member countries.

 Copyright © letsexplorehere.com

-Countryside and mountains in Kosovo
+The beautiful mountains in southern Kosovo

 Copyright © letsexplorehere.com

-Countryside and mountains in Kosovo
+The beautiful mountains in southern Kosovo

 Copyright © letsexplorehere.com

-Our best places in Kosovo
+Our favourite places in Kosovo

 Pristina old town